Mihir Agarwal

 Hello!
 Welcome to my personal archive. 👋

-I am a Master’s student at Columbia University, focusing on the intersection of Deep Learning and Systems Engineering.
+I am a Master’s student at Columbia University, researching memory-augmented transformers and generative modeling.
 My goal is to build systems that are not only theoretically sound but computationally efficient at scale.

 Professional Background

 I approach research with a strong engineering discipline, honed during my three years as a Software Engineer at Shell.
-There, I engineered ML-driven automation pipelines and optimized large-scale testing systems, successfully reducing execution overhead by 35%.
+There, I engineered a production RAG pipeline serving 90,000+ employees and built ML-driven test prioritization tools, reducing execution overhead by 35%.

 What’s Next